 What is the Tax Rate for C Corporations?

-The rate of corporate tax US corporations pay has changed recently.
-The Tax Cuts and Jobs Act reduced the top corporate income tax rate from 35 percent down to 21 percent.
+In 2017, the Tax Cuts and Jobs Act reduced the top corporate income tax rate from 35 percent down to 21 percent.

 The TCJA got rid of the graduated corporate rate schedule.
 It also eliminated the corporate alternative minimum tax.